rwilliams/jrubywiki/Home.markdown

 JRuby - Java powered Ruby implementation
 ========================================
-## This is a community wiki dedicated to [JRuby], an implementation of the [http://www.ruby-lang.org/en Ruby] programming language atop the Java Virtual Machine (JVM).
+This is a community wiki dedicated to [JRuby], an implementation of the [http://www.ruby-lang.org/en Ruby] programming language atop the Java Virtual Machine (JVM).

-<span style="font-size:x-large">[http://jruby.org/download JRuby Downloads]</span>
+[JRuby Downloads]

 <table width="100%" cellpadding="10">
 <tr valign="top">